CarlesZ/c8y-Agent-Java/README.md

  # parkingpi.json
-   The Whole parkingpi depends on this json file **(/c8y-Agent-java/parking-pi-driver/parkingpi.json)** in this repository. you can modify based on your needs say **parking pi's name,location, number of sensors to your parkingpi name, your prefferd location,your sensor needs in the parkingpi.json** file respectively.
+   The Whole parkingpi depends on this json file **(/c8y-Agent-java/parking-pi-driver/parkingpi.json)** in this repository. you can modify based on your needs say **parking pi's name,location, number of sensors to your parkingpi name, your preferred location,your sensor needs in the parkingpi.json** file respectively.

  # Pre Process